AstroVPK/kali/README.md

 Install
 -------
-Install instructions are provided for linux machines.
+Install instructions are provided for Linux & Mac OSX machines.
 The following OSs have been tested

 1. Ubuntu 14.04 LTS Trusty Tahr

+2. Mac OS X 10.10.5 Yosemite

 You will need to have Anaconda Python, the Intel C++ Compiler XE, Intel MKL, NLOpt, cffi & Brandon Kelly's `carma_pack` (optional) installed.
 At the moment, Anaconda Python, Intel C++ Compiler XE, Intel MKL, `cffi`, & NLOpt are required though the plan is to eventually allow the use of g++ etc...
 Brandon Kelly's `carma_pack` is not required but is recommended.

 1. Anaconda Python